neko-para/tool/README.md

-# callf
+# callf & plugin

 dynamic call for C.
+cross platform load library.

-This project just want to hide the stack and registers.
+This project want to

+* hide the stack and registers.
+* hide the function about load library.

-It gives an easy, dynamic way to call function, especially loaded from shared libraries.
+It gives an easy, dynamic way to call function, especially gotten from shared libraries and load library.

 ## About build